-201. The Court also rejects Travelers argument that that the Plan somehow deprives it of claims it allegedly has against the proceeds of the Certain Settling Insurers Settlement.
-It Initially, the Court finds that Travelers, as a potential unsecured creditor, has no entitlement to adequate protection.
-It In addition, the judgment reduction provision in the Plan contained in section 8.13(c)(i) protects Travelers from the loss of any contribution rights arising from the Certain Settling Insurers Settlement.
-It Insurers are "Settled Asbestos Insurers" under the Plan.
+Court finds that Travelers, as a potential unsecured creditor, has no entitlement to adequate protection.
+In addition, the judgment reduction provision in the Plan contained in section 8.13(c)(i) protects Travelers from the loss of any contribution rights arising from the Certain Settling Insurers Settlement.
+The Certain Settling Insurers are "Settled Asbestos Insurers" under the Plan.
 While the Certain Settling Insurers Settlement was approved prior to confirmation of the Plan, the Certain Settling Insurers are within the protection of the Asbestos Permanent Channeling Injunction in section 10.3 of the Plan as a "Protected Party" defined in Section 1.95 of the Plan.
 Accordingly, Travelers will have the benefit of the judgment reduction provision in section 8.13(c)(i) should it have liability to a Channeled Asbestos Claimant.
 Travelers thus loses nothing by the transfer of the settlement proceeds to the Asbestos Trust.

-202. Accordingly, the Court overrules the Chubb Insurers and Travelers objections on these issues.
+214. Accordingly, the Court overrules the objections of the Chubb Insurers and Travelers on these issues.